 The optimal settings for the stochastic cooling systems change as the stack grows.

-When approximately 35x1010 antiprotons are accumulated, antiprotons are transferred to the Recycler via the Main Injector..
+When approximately 35x1010 antiprotons are accumulated, antiprotons are transferred to the Recycler via the Main Injector.

 Increased Pbar Production

 Antiproton production has increased steadily over the last three years.
 Figure 1 shows our weekly antiproton production over time [1].
 Each data point represents the number of antiprotons produced in one week.
-We can see that in March 2006, the most antiprotons produced in a
+We can see that in March 2006, the most antiprotons produced in a week was around 1,700E10, which is just under 250E10 per day.
+In March, 2009 we had weeks of just under 3,600E10 antiprotons, which is over 500E10 antiprotons

 *Operated by Fermi Research Alliance, LLC under Contract No. DE-AC02-07CH11359 with the United States Department of Energy